Many employers offer group life insurance on one or all of the employee, spouse and children.

 With respect to your coverage level, you’ll want to think about whether you have any dependents and, if so, whether they’ll be able to sustain their current lifestyle without your income and personal expenses.
 If you have no dependents and very little debt, you might not need more life insurance than one times your salary.
 On the other hand, if you have children, have some or a lot of debt or are barely covering your expenses, you might want to buy more life insurance to make sure there is money to pay down your debts or support your children if you die.

-You’ll also want to consider the cost of the life insurance and whether it fits in your budget.
-For more information on budgeting, see my introductory post and nine-part series with step-by-step details to create a budget, starting with this post.
+You’ll also want to consider the cost of the life insurance and whether it fits in your A plan showing targets for income and expenses over a fixed time period, such as a month or a year..
+For more information on budgeting, see my introductory post and nine-part series with step-by-step details to create a A plan showing targets for income and expenses over a fixed time period, such as a month or a year., starting with this post.
 If buying life insurance means that you don’t have enough money to cover the basics, you might need to take the riskier approach and not purchase life insurance or not purchase as much.

 How to Decide About Your Spouse